algosup/2022-2023-project-2-santa-time-Project-6-group/documents/functional.md

 <br>

-Now that he knows the principal features of the page, he will enter a postal address[^postal] in the right place because it's indicated with a placeholder with what he has to write.
+Now that he knows the principal features of the page, he will enter a postal address[^postal] in the right place because it's indicated with a placeholder[^placeholder] with what he has to write.

 <br>

-When the user writes the wrong address, an incomplete address or one with an error, the sentence "Are you sure you write an existing address?" will appear under the input.
+When the user writes the wrong address, an incomplete address or one with an error, the sentence "Are you sure you write an existing address?" will appear under the input[^input].

 <br>

-When the user valid the address, the address will stay in the input.
+When the user valid the address, the address will stay in the input[^input].
 Therefore, it will be easier for the user to correct his error or to remember the address he writes.

 <br>

-The user will be able to press a button next to the input or to press the enter key to validate his address.
+The user will be able to press a button next to the input[^input] or to press the enter key to validate his address.

 <br>